base-org/web/apps/base-docs/docs/building-with-base/guides/cross-chain-with-ccip.md

 ---

-## Interacting with the Smart Contract
+## Interacting with the smart contract

 Foundry provides the `cast` command-line tool that can be used to interact with deployed smart contracts and call their functions.